 Of all the mistakes I made in my life, becoming a Yacht Broker was not one of them.
 As a mature person, I have life skills that I can pass on to the next generation.
 My customers tend to be similar to myself, although I notice they are getting younger, which is odd.
 When I started as a Broker, my clients were much older than me.
 Anyway, I will work that one out when I retire… haha.

 The point is you can become a Yacht Broker at any age.
 Essential qualifications being a passion for boats and a love of people.
 Honesty will sustain your career.
 Getting that first break is tough.
-My advice, “Never Give Up”!
+My advice is, “Never Give Up”!
 I have trained plenty of young Brokers, and they all became my friends.

 February 2021 if you want info about Jobs in our Group, please do get in touch.
 I note that several companies are advertising a Yacht Brokers Job at the moment.
 Perhaps you are thinking of setting up a business as a Yacht Broker?
-Talk to me; many opportunities exist in the Medditerrainain if you fancy setting up your own company.
+Talk to me; many opportunities exist in Medditerrainain if you fancy setting up your own company.

 We are currently compiling a list of professional skippers available for work during this coming season as we build our Yacht Charter business.